-- Weigh the public interest in disclosure of the record against the public interest and public policies against disclosure - Fact intensive; "blanket rules" disfavored - Must conduct on case-by-case basis taking into consideration the totality of circumstances - Identity of the requester and the purpose of the request are generally not part of the balancing test
+- Weigh the public interest in disclosure of the record against the public interest and public policies against disclosure - Consider public policies expressed in other statutes, court decisions, exemptions to open meeting requirements in Wis.
+Stat. § 19.85(1), evidentiary privileges, etc. - Fact intensive; "blanket rules" disfavored - Must conduct on case-by-case basis taking into consideration the totality of circumstances - Identity of the requester and the purpose of the request are generally not part of the balancing test